 TONY HILL & ANDY PHELPS: WELCOME TO OSP, ALL QUESTIONS CONSIDERED FAIR GAME

 New to OSP?
 Curious about the star party’s history?
 What else do you want to know?
 Come meet Oregon Star Party’s newest directors and ask your questions.
 Welcome!

 Tony first attended Oregon Star Party in 2007.
-A year later he joined the Oregon Star Party Committee and has assisted with Operations, Publicity and most recently became Co-Director with fellow Co-Director, Andy Phelps.
-A self-professed astronomy addict Tony admits he spends way too much time on the hobby either observing, astrophotography, reading journals, and volunteering at public star parties.
+A year later he joined the Oregon Star Party Committee and has assisted with Operations, Publicity and most recently became Co-Director.
+A self-professed astronomy addict, Tony admits he spends way too much time on the hobby either observing, astrophotography, reading journals, and volunteering at public star parties.
 He’s clear he has no plans on changing this situation anytime soon!

 HOWARD KNYTYCH: LIMITING MAGNITUDE